Yorumoto/Lark-Calculator/README.md

 # Lark-Calculator
 me using lark for the first time: why tf does it take like 69 lines of code to make a parser?

-jokes aside, as the name suggests, it uses lark (earley) to parse input from the shell (when are you going to make a scripting language? :shipit:)
+jokes aside, as the name suggests, it uses lark (earley) to parse your calculation input from the shell (when are you going to make a scripting language? :shipit:)

 ### run
 1. have lark installed, that's it.